gutakk/knowledges/Clean Code - Martin Robert C./README.md

 - Don’t use a simple verb to describe a function that does more than just that simple action.

 ### Tests

+#### T1: Insufficient Tests

+- A test suite should test everything that could possibly break.
+- The tests are insufficient so long as there are conditions that have not been explored by the tests or calculations that have not been validated.

+#### T2: Use a Coverage Tool!

+Coverage tools reports gaps in your testing strategy.
+They make it easy to find modules, classes, and functions that are insufficiently tested.

+#### T3: Don't Skip Trivial Tests

+They are easy to write and their documentary value is higher than the cost to produce them.

+#### T4: An Ignored Test Is a Question about an Ambiguity

+Sometimes we are uncertain about a behavioral detail because the requirements are unclear.
+We can express our question about the requirements as a test that is commented out.

+#### T5: Test Boundary Conditions

+Take special care to test boundary conditions.
+We often get the middle of an algorithm right but misjudge the boundaries.

+#### T6: Exhaustively Test Near Bugs

+Bugs tend to congregate.
+When you find a bug in a function, it is wise to do an exhaustive test of that function.
+You’ll probably find that the bug was not alone.

+#### T7: Patterns of Failure Are Revealing

+- Sometimes you can diagnose a problem by finding patterns in the way the test cases fail.
+This is another argument for making the test cases as complete as possible.
+- Complete test cases, ordered in a reasonable way, expose patterns.

+#### T8: Test Coverage Patterns Can Be Revealing

+Looking at the code that is or is not executed by the passing tests gives clues to why the failing tests fail.

+#### T9: Tests Should Be Fast

+A slow test is a test that won’t get run.
+When things get tight, it’s the slow tests that will be dropped from the suite.
+So do what you must to keep your tests fast.